hackclub/hackclub/workshops/color_scheme_generator/README.md

 - Example-3: [Demo](https://random-color-scheme.giridharhackclu.repl.co).
 [Source code](https://repl.it/@Giridharhackclu/desired-color-scheme#src/App.js).<br>
 In this example, the [randomcolor](https://randomcolor.lllllllllllllllll.com/) package is not used.
 Instead created a custom function to generate random colors.

 Use the power of React Hooks in your next React project.
-Hope you enjoy this workshop! :v:
+Hope you enjoy this workshop!